rasika-ambure57/FoodieDelight/README.md

 # FoodieDelight
 Food delivery app.
 It manages different Restaurants and their menus.
-UI framework - React Native
+UI framework - React Native.
+Latest Version 0.74.5

 Functionality for Restaurant Admin :
 - Add new Restaurant to platform